bobbylcraig/bobbylcraig.github.io/_posts/2022-12-19-on-clever-code.md

 ### Conclusion

-The best code isn't the cleverest—it's the code that disappears into the background, quietly and reliably doing its job.
-As Robert C. Martin puts it in "Clean Code"[^3]:
+The best code isn't the cleverest... it's the code that disappears into the background, quietly and reliably doing its job.
+As Robert C. Martin puts it in "Clean Code":

 >"Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code.
 [Therefore,] making it easy to read makes it easier to write."

 Save your brilliance for the problems that truly demand it.
 For everything else, embrace the understated elegance of simplicity.
 Your future self—and your teammates—will thank you.

----

-### References

-[^1]: R. Minelli, A. Mocci and M. Lanza, "I Know What You Did Last Summer - An Investigation of How Developers Spend Their Time," 2015 IEEE 23rd International Conference on Program Comprehension, Florence, Italy, 2015, pp. 25-35, doi: 10.1109/ICPC.2015.12.

-[^2]: Brian Kernighan.
-(1974).
-The Elements of Programming Style, 2nd Edition.

-[^3]: Robert Martin.
-(2008).
-Clean Code: A Handbook of Agile Software Craftsmanship.